VWCE Review 2026 — Should You Buy? 0.22% TER vs IWDA, CSPX

 VWCE isn't perfect — no single investment is.
 But it's the closest thing to a "buy everything" button for equity investors.
 One fund, one purchase, global diversification.
 At 0.22% per year, it's cheaper than almost any alternative that offers comparable coverage.

-For Polish investors using an IKE account, VWCE becomes even more compelling: zero capital gains tax on an ETF that already minimizes tax drag through accumulation.
+For Polish investors using an IKE or IKZE account, VWCE becomes even more compelling: zero or reduced capital gains tax on an ETF that already minimizes tax drag through accumulation.

 If you're looking for a core holding that you can keep for decades without touching, VWCE is hard to beat.